 Insurance covering product liability claims becomes increasingly expensive as a product candidate moves through the development pipeline to commercialization.
 To protect against potential product liability risks, we have AUD\$20 million per occurrence and AUD\$20 million aggregate clinical trial insurance for the REMEDY Phase II clinical trial in Australia and US\$5.0 million product liability insurance coverage.
 However, there can be no assurance that such insurance coverage is or will continue to be adequate or available to us at a cost acceptable to us or at all.
 We may choose or find it necessary under our collaboration agreements to increase our insurance coverage in the future.
-We may not be able to secure greater or broader product liability insurance coverage on acceptable terms or at reasonable costs when needed.
-Any liability for damages resulting from a product liability claim could exceed the amount of our coverage, require us to pay a substantial monetary award from our own cash resources and have a material adverse effect on our business, financial condition, and results of operations.
+We may not be able to secure greater or broader product liability claim could exceed the amount of our coverage, require us to pay a substantial monetary award from our own cash resources and have a material adverse effect on our business, financial condition, and results of operations.
 Moreover, a product recall, if required, could generate substantial negative publicity about our products and business, inhibit or prevent commercialization of other products and product candidates, or negatively impact existing or future collaborations.